-Hard Boiled Eggs for a Healthy Snack
+Hard Boiled Eggs - Healthy Snack with Lots of Protein

 some hard boiled eggs and have a quick high protein snack on hand